Does your dog have a luxating patella? Not sure what that means or what you can do about it?

 Femoral osteotomy surgery: During this surgery, the femur bone is cut above the knee joint, and restabilized with pins and screws.

-Now, the actual process of surgery can be quite complicated.
+Now, the actual process of surgery can be quite complicated and will require the use complex of veterinary equipment, including advanced veterinary surgery tables

 Luxating Patella Treatment: Non-Surgical